Molecular Biology in Clinical Oncology Workshop

 For over 25 years, the Molecular Biology in Clinical Oncology Workshop has endeavored to provide a catalyst that inspires oncologists-in-training to acquire knowledge of the range of investigative approaches that might be tapped to pursue cutting-edge research and the ability to develop an incisive research plan to address key unanswered medical questions based on this knowledge.

 The goal of this workshop is to contribute to the training of aspiring physician-scientists, a cohort of the cancer workforce that truly spans from bench to bedside.
-This training is accomplished through lectures from the top investigators in the field of translational cancer research and five hands-on laboratory sessions demonstrating current techniques that are essential for a research career.
-Mentoring, career development, guidance in grant writing, opportunities to network and discuss scientific literature, and “office hours” for one-on-one meetings with faculty members are also featured to round out this unique educational experience.
+This training is accomplished through lectures from the top investigators in the field of translational cancer research and hands-on laboratory sessions demonstrating current techniques that are essential for a research career.
+Mentoring, career development, guidance in grant writing, and opportunities to network and discuss scientific literature are also featured to round out this unique educational experience.

 Comments from previous attendees:

 - This course exceeded my expectations in every way.
 It provided incredible opportunities to network with leaders in the oncology field, allowing in-depth discussions of career development, grant writing, and scientific innovation.
 In addition, this workshop allowed time to establish relationships with other future leaders in the field.
 I thoroughly enjoyed this week and would recommend this for any physician-scientists in the field of oncology.